Thomas B. Considine: Professional career

 Considine served as the chief executive officer of Meadowlands Hospital Medical Center (MHMC).
 Prior to this post he served as chief operating officer of Magnacare.
 Previous to this he served as Commissioner of the New Jersey Department of Banking and Insurance.
 Prior to being named Commissioner, Considine worked at MetLife, Inc. for nearly 17 years.
 He also served on a number of professional boards and financial services industry-related organizations.

 NCOIL named Considine as its CEO effective January 1, 2016.
+He served until December 31, 2015.
+He serves as a corporate director for a number of corporations in the health & financial services sectors.

 Following law school, Considine was a law clerk to Senior U.S. District Judge Clarkson Fisher of the U.S. District Court for the District of New Jersey.